avigailtaylor/GeneFEAST/split_heatmaps.md

 Sometimes, you may wish to keep track of an *a priori* set of genes relevant to your study, for example genes contributing to a particular biological signature, throughout the GeneFEAST report.
 In such cases, you can provide extra annotations to be added as rows to the term-GoI heatmap in all split heatmaps of the report (Figure 2).
 This is done *post hoc* once communities, and meta communities, and their associated GoI have been identified.

+### Full and truncated split heatmaps

+When split heatmaps become too large, GeneFEAST renders them in both a full and truncated format.
+In this case, the user will be able to toggle between the full and truncated version of the heatmap in the GeneFEAST report.

 (Back to [User Guide](user_guide.md))

 ![Split heatmap](https://avigailtaylor.github.io/GeneFEAST/sh.png)